 Cryptocurrencies are quickly becoming a popular investment asset, primarily for two reasons - high returns and revolutionary technological potential.
-While traditional investment instruments include shares, bonds, and real estate, none have produced the returns that digital currencies have over the past year.
+While traditional investment instruments include shares, bonds and real estate, none have produced the returns that digital currencies have over the past year.
 There were plenty of strong performing stock markets in 2017, but none could compare to the astronomical rise of crypto.
-The top-performing stock market last year was Zimbabwe, growing by 117.7 percent - Ripple (XRP), however, blew Zimbabwe out of the water with a 28,963 percent return.

 Potential macro risks

 Take care of the due diligence before you put your money at risk - carefully research the market, evaluate its stability, carry out background checks on each asset, hedge your bets and keep tabs on the legal climate.

 Is it a bubble?